sverweij/dependency-cruiser/doc/cli.md

 ```
 Supported:

-  If you need a supported, but not enabled transpiler ('✖' below), just install
+  If you need a supported, but not enabled transpiler ('✖' below), install
   it in the same folder dependency-cruiser is installed.
 E.g. 'npm i livescript'
   will enable livescript support if it's installed in your project folder.